SanazGheibi/CommunityDetection/CE_Louvain_V5_StructuralPrune/readme.txt

 community assignments into another iterations, node IDs should match ./community graph.bin -r reordered.bin -c 4 -l -1 -v -q 0.0001 > graph.tree

-New optioin -b added by sanaz:(only used in iterations > 1) Graph is pruned only in the first iteration.
-After that, it is enough to pass on the boundary. -b is used to define the boundary from the previous iteration ./community reorder.bin -p comm.txt -b 7 -c 4 -l -1 -v -q 0.0001 > graph.tree

 3. Displays information on the tree structure (number of hierarchical levels and nodes per level):
 ./hierarchy graph.tree